 Combining dozens of quotations from a variety of sources with the distilled essence of his book “The Secret of Emotions,” Justice Saint Rain has created a lovely gift edition of his popular booklet, “The Secret of Happiness,” which has already sold over 12,000 copies worldwide.
 Whether you would like a clear and simple understanding of the nature of happiness, or need a gift for a friend who is feeling down, this easy-to-read and beautifully-formatted book is exactly what you are looking for.
+It is also a great conversation generator for book clubs.

 There are a lot of people in the world talking about God, talking about Virtues, and talking about Happiness.
 A few even put two of these ideas together.
 But I looked all over for a book explaining the direct connection between happiness and the expression of God’s Virtues, and I couldn’t find one.
 So I wrote it myself.